Psychiatry CAQSign In and Register Now!

 • Ethics and forensic issues

-Physician assistants who have satisfied all other requirements for the Psychiatry CAQ will be eligible to register for the Psychiatry Specialty Exam.
-The examination consists of 120 multiple-choice questions related to psychiatry and targeted for PAs who have experience in the practice of that specialty.
-It will be based on the Content Blueprint, developed using data gathered during the 2009-2010 PA Practice Analysis conducted by NCCPA.
+Once PAs have satisfied other requirements for the Psychiatry CAQ, they can apply for the Psychiatry Specialty Exam -- 120 multiple-choice questions related to psychiatry targeted for PAs with experience in the practice of that specialty.
+It will be based on the Content Blueprint, developed using data gathered during the 2009-2015 PA Practice Analysis conducted by NCCPA.

 You'll need Adobe Acrobat Reader to open this file.
 If you do not have Acrobat Reader, you can download a free version by clicking here.